 Extremely Wicked is more than just a reenactment of Ted Bundy's crimes.
 Instead, Efron's authentic portrayal of this infamous serial killer leaves us questioning whether or not diagnosed psychopaths have the ability to love anyone other than themselves, and if not, was it only a matter of time before Elizabeth Kloepfer became his next victim?

 Even for those who already think they know everything there is to know about this killer, Extremely Wicked offers a mostly accurate look inside the romance between Liz and Ted with very few slight tweaks added for dramatic effect.
 The film also serves as a chilling reminder that looks can be deceiving.

 For me, the movie was incredibly well thought out and true to the facts (for the most part anyway) while maintaining a sensitive approach towards the victims and their families.
-The research and dedication put in by the cast is obvious to anyone who has watched the Bundy tapes and in the end the result was exceptional.
+The research and dedication put in by the cast are obvious to anyone who has watched the Bundy tapes and in the end, the result was exceptional.

 As always, I hope you have enjoyed this review.
 Remember to take part in the polls and if you have anything you want to share feel free to do so in the comments section below!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.